tripledio/tripledio.github.io/_posts/2017-11-08-mvc-architecture.md

 author: guido
 hideLogo: true
 header-img: "img/mvc-books.png"
-excerpt: A discussing about MVC, the model from MVC and the MVC - architecture.
+excerpt: A discussion about MVC, the model from MVC and the MVC - architecture.
 ---
 # The MVC Architecture